-- Remove flooring from several different cartons to maximize color and shade mixture. - Stagger the ends of boards at least 6" in adjacent rows. - Installation parallel to the longest wall provides best visual effect.
+- Remove flooring from several different cartons to maximize color and shade mixture. - Stagger the ends of boards at least 6" in adjacent rows.
+For floating application, use 4 foot, 3 foot, 2 foot, and 1 foot stagger pattern as specified in the "Floating Installation" section listed below. - Installation parallel to the longest wall provides the best visual effect.